SwarmMarkets/smt-rewards-distribution/policies/smt_rd_policy.md

 ## Staking Rewards
 * 25% of weekly rewards
-* Staking Rewards are based on each address's amount of SMT staked against a specific RWA, calculated using the asset's Market Cap (TVL) as a proportion of total RWA Market Cap, prorated against all SMT stakes against the specific RWA.
+* Staking Rewards are based on each address's amount of $SMT staked against a specific RWA, calculated using the RWA's Market Cap (TVL) as a proportion of total RWA Market Cap, prorated against all $SMT stakes against the specific RWA.

 ## Loyalty Rewards
-* Ratio of SMT held vs total asset value staked in liquidity pools determines loyalty rewards.
+* Ratio of $SMT held vs total asset value staked in liquidity pools determines loyalty rewards.
 * Loyalty level is calculated per address per network and is not combined across networks.
-* SMT balance includes amounts held 1/ in trading wallets, 2/ unclaimed from SMT rewards, and 3/ provided into Swarm Markets liquidity pools
+* $SMT balance includes amounts held 1/ in trading wallets, 2/ unclaimed from $SMT rewards, and 3/ provided into Swarm Markets liquidity pools
 * Boost factor applied to LP Reward participation.

 ## Deflationary measures